First Nations policies and cultural resources

 The Office of Indigenous Engagement leads the development of multiple initiatives to position CQUniversity as a regional leader in First Nations tertiary education, research and community partnerships.
 Collectively, these aim for the success of First Nations students and graduates, to deliver strengths-based research with impact, and instil First Nations perspectives within the learning and teaching environment.

-The Office of Indigenous Engagement also supports the First Nations Success Strategies Committee (FNSSC) and the First Nations Council of Elders and Leaders (FNCEL).
+The Office of Indigenous Engagement also supports the First Nations Success Strategies Committee (FNSSC).

 Innovate Reconciliation Action Plan (RAP) 2022 -2024